Jigsaw24/Elevate24/README.md

 # Elevate24
 A macOS Privileged Access Management solution to increase visibility and comply with Cyber Essentials requirements.

-Elevate24 comes in `basic` and `premium` mode.
-To get started, simply install the latest release and get arrange a demo to learn more below.
+Elevate24 comes in **basic** and **premium** mode.
+To get started, simply install the latest release and arrange a demo to learn more below.

 ### [Arrange a demo](https://www.jigsaw24.com/solutions/automation-and-tooling/elevate24)